Back to Story Library - Givers by Motivation - -

 Genevieve Vaughan Genevieve Vaughan

-In 1979, my father told I had inherited many millions.
+In 1979, my father told me had inherited many millions.
 I decided to give it to social change projects.
 Here’s why: I had a vision of a gift economy (gift-economy.com) based on women’s values.
-I felt so strongly about this vision that I...
+I felt so strongly about this vision that I wanted to...
 More

 James James